austince/flink-ci-flink/docs/ops/deployment/kubernetes.md

 ### Deploy Session Cluster

-A Flink Session cluster is executed as a long-running Kubernetes Deployment.
+A *Flink Session cluster* is executed as a long-running Kubernetes Deployment.
-Note that you can run multiple Flink jobs on a Session cluster.
+Note that you can run multiple Flink jobs on a *Session cluster*.
 Each job needs to be submitted to the cluster after the cluster has been deployed.

-A basic Flink Session cluster deployment in Kubernetes has three components:
+A basic *Flink Session cluster* deployment in Kubernetes has three components:

-* a Deployment which runs a Flink Master
+* a *Deployment* which runs a *Flink Master*
-* a Deployment for a pool of TaskManagers
+* a *Deployment* for a pool of *TaskManagers*
-* a Service exposing the Flink Master's REST and UI ports
+* a *Service* exposing the *Flink Master's* REST and UI ports

-After creating [the common cluster components](#deploy-flink-cluster-on-kubernetes), use [the Session specific resource definitions](#session-cluster-resource-definitions) to launch the Session cluster with the `kubectl` command:
+After creating [the common cluster components](#deploy-flink-cluster-on-kubernetes), use [the Session specific resource definitions](#session-cluster-resource-definitions) to launch the *Session cluster* with the `kubectl` command:

 ```sh
     kubectl create -f jobmanager-session-deployment.yaml
     kubectl create -f taskmanager-session-deployment.yaml
 ```

-To terminate the Session cluster, these components can be deleted before [the common ones](#deploy-flink-cluster-on-kubernetes) with the `kubectl` command:
+To terminate the *Session cluster*, these components can be deleted before [the common ones](#deploy-flink-cluster-on-kubernetes) with the `kubectl` command:

 ```sh
     kubectl delete -f taskmanager-session-deployment.yaml